Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 01, 1889, Image 6

 SHELLED CORN, OATS,

-}j— STRAW and BALED HAY. —{
+{— STRAW and BALED HAY. —t

 Respectfully solicits the patronage of his

-friends and the public, at
+friends and the publie, at

-BROWN’'S OLD COAL YARD
+BROWN'S OLD COAL YARD

-24 33 near the Passenger Station.
+34 33 near the Passenger Station.

 OR SALE.—A valuable tract of

-TIMBEB containing Fifty One Acres
+TIMBEB containing Fifty One Acre

 suitable for Telegraph Poles, Railroad Ties,

 terms to suit the purchaser.
-Situated near

 school house crossing on Snow Shoe Railroad.

 J. THOS.
-HARRISON, (owner)
+H

 33 40 3t*